NerveNetwork/nerve-docs/docs/Guide/g_docker_install.md

 **Consensus reward:** It is 2 times the block reward of POS income + handling fee

 To meet the conditions:
--Top 15 NVT pledges
+- Top 15 NVT staking
--The block address holds a certain amount of assets of the heterogeneous chain (the currently connected heterogeneous chain is Ethereum, it is recommended to hold at least 0.1ETH)
+- The block address holds a certain amount of assets of the heterogeneous chain (the currently connected heterogeneous chain is Ethereum, it is recommended to hold at least 0.1ETH)
--Provide stable server equipment
+- Provide stable server equipment
--Block transaction and block verification
+- Block transaction and block verification
--Maintain cross-chain assets and proposals
+- Maintain cross-chain assets and proposals

 #### Consensus node: